isobelthompson/nhsbsa-digital-playbook/src/data-visualisation/accessibility/design-a11y.md

 ---
 ## Designing for accessibility

-The UK Home Office created [Designing for accessibility posters.][home office posters]
+The UK Home Office created ['Designing for accessibility' posters.][home office posters]

 The posters include Dos and Don’ts for individuals:
 - on the autistic spectrum